AbdulRahmanSilmy/traffic-net/README.md

 </p>
 <p align="center"><em>Arial view of the William R. Bennett Bridge</em></p>

-Note: A static site of the traffic analysis can be found [here](https://abdulrahmansilmy.github.io/traffic-net/).
-Real-time rendering of traffic analysis is coming soon!
+Note: A preliminary live render of the traffic analysis is available [here](https://traffic-net.streamlit.app/).
+A more detailed, real-time version is coming soon!

 ## Running the pipeline